Building the right tech stack is key

 Because each day I wasn't spending building my new business was a day I was losing future revenue potential in that business.
 But it wasn't just financial.
 It was energetic.
 It was about who I was becoming versus who I was staying.

 Everyone talks about the risk of leaving corporate.
 Lost salary.
 Benefits.
 Stability.
-Credibility.
 The 401(k) match.
 The title that opens doors.
 The sense of who you are when someone asks what you do.

 These risks are real, and they're easy to quantify.
 Corporate taught you how to measure them.